7. Work and Kinetic Energy#

 The work done by a force is the integral of the force with respect to the displacement along the path of the displacement:

-The path or line integral adds up contribution along a path.
+The path or line integral adds up contributions along a path.
 Often the path is parameterized by time so there are time dependent functions \(x(t)\) and \(y(t)\) that are separable.
-In short, we add up all the components of the force that are parallel to direction of the path (as shown in Fig. 7.1)
+In short, we add up all the components of the force that are parallel to the direction of the path (as shown in Fig. 7.1)

-Although, we expressed the dot product using the product of magnitudes and the cosine of the angle between them.
+Although we expressed the dot product using the product of magnitudes and the cosine of the angle between them.
 If it is convenient, one could use the form of the dot product that includes the vector components.

 Note